 Error Code Description Here's what to do: 5806 Diskette Drive Configuration Error Make sure the media console is securely connected to the back of the tower.
 For instructions on connecting the media console, refer to the Read me first book.
 2. Make sure the media console host card is securely connected to the riser card and the riser card is securely connected to the system board.
-For the location of the riser card connector on the system board, see "Identifying the parts of the system board" on page 65.
-For information about adapter card connectors on the riser card, see "Identifying the parts of the tower" on page 82.
+See "Identifying the parts of the system board" on page 65 for the locations of the riser card connector and connector J30 on the system board.
+To identify the media console host card, locate the cable that runs between the card and connector J30 on the system board.
 3. Make sure the cable connecting the media console host card to connector J30 on the system board is securely connected at both ends.
 To identify the system board connector, see "Identifying the parts of the system board" on page 65.
 4. If all these connections are secure and you still receive the error, see the HelpWare book for information on obtaining service.
 5859 CD-ROM Configuration Error See the HelpWare book for information on obtaining service.